 And since it’s great at keeping you regular, too much can have a laxative effect.

-And keep in mind that if you smoke or drink alcohol heavily, these combined with mate might increase your risk for certain cancers.
+And keep in mind that if you smoke or drink alcohol heavily, drinking yerba mate might increase your risk for certain cancers.

 Related on Be Brain Fit —